ibiza240/MTGAHelper-Windows-Client/README.md

 You will notice activity in the status bar any time the tracker is communicating with the servers.
 For example the status bar will blink and indicate `Uploading log file to server...` while it is uploading your data, which can take some time.
 You are NOT blocked by this activity and can continue playing the game normally.

+Once your data is uploaded successfully, you can simply refresh the MTGAHelper website to see it updated.

 -----

 ###### All art is property of their respective artists and/or Wizards of the Coast Inc. This website is not produced, endorsed, supported, or affiliated with Wizards of the Coast.
 MTGAHelper is unofficial Fan Content permitted under the Fan Content Policy.